 Formal Disciplinary Actions

-In more serious cases, FINRA staff may recommend formal disciplinary action.
+In more severe cases, FINRA staff may recommend formal disciplinary action.
 Sanctions in formal cases may include, among other penalties, a censure, a monetary fine, suspension or expulsion from the securities industry, or an order to pay restitution to customers.

-Return to Practice Areas page.
+Return to the Practice Areas page.